Lilemanalu/academic-stats/README.md

 In this task, Butet was asked to make a solution modification to the course entity (```course```) by adding information to the lecturer.
 At least one lecturer occupies a course without maximum restrictions.
 To meet these requirements, it is necessary to adapt to the entered format to register a course by adding an additional segment, a list of lecturers (```lecturer-initial-list```)."
 In the course being taught by more than one lecturer, the lecturer's initials are written with a comma (```,```) as a separator.
 The addition of the lecturer information also affects the external format.
 The data of a lecturer is displayed in initials and email addresses.
-There is more than one mixer then written with a semicolon (```;```') as a separator in the situation.
+A semicolon (```;```') is written as a separator in this situation.

 ## Task 05: Grading (academic.driverDriver1, 40pts)